artipie/artipie/examples/binary/README.md

 [![](https://github.com/artipie/artipie/workflows/Proof::binary/badge.svg)](./examples/binary)

-This directory contains an example of how to can use artipie as a storage for binary files.
+This directory contains a basic example of how to can use artipie as a storage for binary files.
 Try this example by running `run.sh` script.

 Basic configuration `repo.yaml`: